 The DES is composed of SRO (single occupancy hotels) with rooms at a few hundred dollars a month (the cheapest in Vancouver), and a pestilence of cockroaches, mice, and rats that can never be eradicated, despite fruitless fumigation on a regular basis.

 Welfare pays the bills for practically all of the rooms.
 Everybody in the DES is a patient of a doctor for their countless ailments, and a dentist to pull rotten teeth.
-They each have a social worker to hear nightmarish lamentations, and the most important connection is a trusted source that delivers a constant flow of anaesthesia to be smoked or injected or swallowed.
+They each have a social worker to hear nightmarish lamentations, and the most important connection is a trusted source that delivers a constant flow of anesthesia to be smoked or injected or swallowed.

-One psychiatrist who works in the neighbourhood says the area has an invisible fence that contains the mayhem within the Downtown Eastside.
+One psychiatrist who works in the neighborhood says the area has an invisible fence that contains the mayhem within the Downtown Eastside.
 The local 'convenience' stores sell drug paraphernalia that is found in everybody's hand, glass pipes and some 'brillo,' the metal captures cocaine distilled into rocks that melts instantly and creates a vaporization that fills the lungs and instantly rushes to the brain.

 Hundreds of homeless addicts live in the street next to their shopping carts full of empty bottles and other useless garbage.
 In the depth of winter these homeless people bundle up tight and huddle in a doorstep, along the wall of an alley, or lay down on East Hasting Street.